AlexsLemonade/OpenScPCA-analysis/docs/getting-started/making-your-first-analysis-contribution.md

-# Making first analysis contribution
+# Making your first analysis contribution

 This is the path that you can expect to follow when making your first contribution to an analysis.